About hives or urticaria

 Does your child need to see a doctor about hives or urticaria?

-- your child isn’t responding to treatment like antihistamines.
+- isn’t responding to treatment like antihistamines.

 If the hives last for more than 6 weeks, your GP might refer you to a dermatologist.
 If the GP thinks your child’s hives are being caused by an allergy, they might refer your child to an allergy and immunology specialist.